 A missed handoff, an outdated process, or a small reporting error can do more damage than most teams expect.
 Quality management for professionals is not just about compliance or defect reduction.
 It is about building reliable ways of working so that decisions, services, and outputs hold up under pressure.

 For managers, educators, HR leaders, operations teams, and specialists in fast-changing sectors, quality is often judged long after the work is done.
 A policy is tested when a dispute arises.
-A training program is judged when employees apply it poorly.
+A training programme is judged when employees apply it poorly.
 A digital workflow proves its value only when scale exposes its weak points.
 That is why quality management matters less as a paperwork exercise and more as a professional discipline.

 In practical terms, quality management for professionals is the structured effort to define standards, improve execution, measure performance, and correct problems before they become expensive.
 It applies in manufacturing, but it is just as relevant in service environments, leadership roles, education, administration, and knowledge work.